Rasmusafj/02807-exploring-category-prediction-tools/README.md

 The function will preprocess all of Wikipedia articles into `./data/articles/`.

-Warning: preprocessing all of Wikipedia is very time consuming.
+**Warning:** Preprocessing all of Wikipedia is very time consuming and will fill up your local drive.

 #### Extracting category information
 In `wikipedia_api_handler.py` the function `extract_page_ids_for_category()`